 There's also the usual complement of connections, including Bluetooth, optical in, and a USB port for removable drive-based audio files.

-The only real caveat with the M-Series (which we noted about the V-Series too) is the lack of Wi-Fi.
+The only real caveat with the M-Series is the lack of Wi-Fi.
 This means you can't stream music to it via AirPlay or Chromecast, and it can't be controlled via voice assistants like Alexa and Google Assistant.
 But that one aspect notwithstanding, the Vizio M-Series is an outstanding choice for anyone who wants fun, room-filling surround sound without breaking the bank.

 Zvox AV157 TV Speaker